 Hi everyone!
 So glad to be back again for my March contribution.
 This month is super exciting, not only because it’s my birthday month, but because I have these awesome free printable pantry labels that I hand lettered for you!

-These labels are hand lettered in a modern loopy font (similar to the hokey pokey style of custom lettering you can order from my website!).
+These labels are hand lettered in a modern loopy font.
 There is a label for almost everything you could ever have in your pantry that needs labeling!
 From flour, to spices, to coffee and baking sprinkles, I’m sure you’ll find it!

 We have found that it’s the best to print these labels onto Silhouette clear sticker sheets (amazon affiliate link).
 You can buy a two-pack of the Silhouette labels (8 sheets in each pack) on Amazon here.
 You don’t have to have a silhouette machine to use these sheets and will work on standard printers.